zhaff/Powershell-SharePoint-Access-Checker/README.md

 ## Step to run the script

-1) Unzip the zip file to folder "C:\sp-checker"
+1) Clone the report to a new folder.
+Example: "C:\sp-checker"

-2) Install PowerShell SharePoint module accoding to your SharePoint version here: https://github.com/sharepoint/pnp-powershell/releases
+2) Install PowerShell SharePoint module according to your SharePoint version here: https://github.com/sharepoint/pnp-powershell/releases

 3) Open file "sp-checker.ps1" using Notepad